unifiedjs/unifiedjs.github.io/doc/learn/tree-traversal.md

 ---
+authorGithub: wooorm
+authorTwitter: wooorm
+author: Titus Wormer
+description: How to do tree traversal (also known as walking or visiting a tree)
 group: recipe
 index: 3
-title: Tree traversal
-description: How to do tree traversal (also known as walking or visiting a tree)
+modified: 2024-08-02
+published: 2019-12-23
 tags:
+  - traverse
+  - tree
   - unist
-  - tree
-  - traverse
+  - visit
   - walk
-  - visit
-author: Titus Wormer
-authorTwitter: wooorm
-authorGithub: wooorm
-published: 2019-12-23
-modified: 2020-06-14
+title: Tree traversal
 ---

 ## How to walk a tree